sujith-eag/personal-site/content/docs/c/ds_qp/unit_4_q_answered copy.md

 Left rotation on 10:

       20
      /  \
    10    30
 ```

+**Left-Right (L-R) Case** :

+Occurs when a node is inserted into the **right subtree of the left child** of an unbalanced node.

-4. Left-Right (L-R) Case: Occurs when the left child of the right subtree causes the imbalance.
-To fix this, we first perform a left rotation on the left child and of the root.
-Then perform a right rotation on the root.
+To fix this, we perform a double rotation(Left-Right)
+* Left rotation on the left child of the root.
+* Right rotation on the unbalanced root.

 ```
       30
      /
    10
      \
      20

 Left Rotation on 10:

       30
      /
    20
    /
  10

 Right Rotation on 30: